 ANDERSSON, Anders Hilding.
 Växjö 22.3.1853 — Lund 18.2.1918.
 Swedish Schoolteacher, Classical Scholar and Translator of Sanskrit texts.
-A priest’s son from Växjö, matriculated from Jönköping 1872.
+Son of Rev. Johan A. (1820–1894, later Bishop of Växjö) and Elise Lindfors, matriculated from Jönköping in 1872.
 Studies at Lund: M.A.
 1875, lic. phil.
 1878, Ph.D.
 1879.
-From 1879 Docent i grekiska litteraturen at Lund.
-Since 1879 schoolteacher, taught Greek in Lund, 1881-83 Greek and Latin in Kalmar, and from 1883 in Växjö.
+From 1879 Docent of Greek Literature at Lund.
+From 1879 schoolteacher, taught Greek in Lund, 1881-83 Greek and Latin in Kalmar, and from 1883 in Växjö.
 From 1892 school director in Växjö, 1906 in Lund.
-Married in 1881 with Anna Charlotta Gabriella Bergenstråhle.
+Married 1881 Anna Charlotta Gabriella Bergenstråhle.

-Publications: diss.
+Publications: Diss.
 Quaestiones scenicae.
 51 p.
 Lund 1878; De parodo chori in fabulis Aristophaneis.
 39 p.
 Lund 1879; ed.
 Terentius’ Phormio.
 88 p.
 Stockh.
 1896; translations of Classical poetry (Terentius, Vergilius), studies on classical and modern literature, collections of essays.

-– translated: Pärlbandet (Ratnāvalī).
+– Translated: Pärlbandet (Ratnāvalī).
 76 p.
 Växjö 1892; Den lilla lervagnen (Mṛcchakaṭika).
 133 p.
 Växjö 1899; Likspökets tjugofem berättelser (Vetālapañcaviṁśati).
 244 p.
 Lund 1902; Urvaśī och hennes hjälte (Vikramorvaśī).
 60 p.
 Lund 1906.

-Sources: Charpentier, “Indologiska studier i Sverige”, Svensk Orientsällskapets Årsbok 1924, 67f.; J. Mjöberg, Svenskt biografiskt Lexikon 1, 1918, 760f. (photo); Swedish Wikiåedia.
+Sources: Charpentier, “Indologiska studier i Sverige”, Svensk Orientsällskapets Årsbok 1924, 67f.; J. Mjöberg, Svenskt biografiskt Lexikon 1, 1918, 760f. (with photo); Swedish Wikipedia.